collegedude9300/blog-starter-app/_posts/life105_socialskills.md

  2. B. Ask a question about their special interests
  3. C. Wait for the peer to answer and then make a comment about what they said
  3. 3.
 Share the conversation (don't talk too long, let the other person talk too)
- - TIPS:
+ - ### TIPS:
- 1. When you first meet someone, don't ask personal questions at first.
+ 1. TIP: When you first meet someone, don't ask personal questions at first.
- 2. Don't be an interviewer (asking question after question).
+ 2. TIP: Don't be an interviewer (asking question after question).
 Refer to rule 2.
- 3. Listen to your friend
+ 3. TIP: Listen to your friend
- 4. Don't critisize or tease at first.
+ 4. TIP: Don't critisize or tease at first.
 People you don't know well don't know your humor yet.
- 5. Be serious when you first get to know someone.
+ 5. TIP: Be serious when you first get to know someone.
- 6. Use good volume control.
+ 6. TIP: Use good volume control.
 Not too loud or soft.
- 7. Remember to use personal space.
+ 7. TIP: Remember to use personal space.
 A rule of thumb is one arm length.
- 8. Always make eye contact when someone is talking to you.
+ 8. TIP: Always make eye contact when someone is talking to you.
 ## Lesson Four: Appropriate Use of Humor
+Eventually after you and your friend get familiar enough and start to get to know each other a little better, you guys will start to joke around a little.
+Here are some guidelines to be sure that you are using appropriate humor, and doing so correctly.
+- Do not repeat jokes after you have told them
+- Humor should be age appropriate: it should not be too childish, but at the same time, it cannot be innappropriate either, especially when first getting to know someone
+- When first getting to know someone, avoid insult jokes
+- Avoid telling racist, or religious, or politics related jokes.
+It can be controversial.
+- Be sure to tell the joke at the right time

+### Good Times:
+- Parties
+- get-Togethers
+- events (college)

+### Bad Times:
+-  Coffee shops when in line (lines move fast sometimes)
+-  College during class (Professor is trying to teach)
+-  Work when you're on the clock (you have to get your work done first before break/lunch)
+- Church
+- funerals

 ## Lesson 5: How to Enter a Conversation: